California water agencies offer Colorado River savings

 The agencies, which supply water to farmers and millions of people in Southern California, laid out their proposal in a letter to the U.S. Department of the Interior.
 It comes as drought continues to diminish the river, and months after the U.S. Bureau of Reclamation first called on users to voluntarily limit their reliance on it.

 California shares the river's water with six other states, tribes and Mexico.
-It's has rights to the single largest share and is the last to lose water in times of shortage.
+It has rights to the single largest share and is the last to lose water in times of shortage.

 An acre-foot of water is enough to supply about two households for a year.
 California is entitled to 4.4 million acre feet of Colorado River water each year.

-The agencies would also expect to be paid for the savings with money from the federal Inflation Reduction Act, which included $4 billion for drought relief.
-The letter doesn't specify a rate of payment the agencies are expecting.

-Four California water agencies take water from the river: The Imperial Irrigation District, the Metropolitan Water District of Southern California, the Coachella Valley Water District and the Palo Verde Irrigation District.
+Tom Buschatzke, director of the Arizona Department of Water Resources, declined to comment specifically on California’s letter.
+But he said earlier Wednesday that Arizona cannot be expected to contribute more than California, considering it stands to lose more under mandatory cuts because of the existing priority structure.

+“We want more equitable guidelines, it’s not gallon per gallon,” he said.

-The irrigation district in California’s Imperial Valley receives a larger share of the river than any other entity.
+In California, the Imperial Irrigation District receives a larger share of the river than any other entity.
 It’s the only source of water for crops in California’s southeastern desert, where many of the nation’s winter vegetables, like broccoli, as well as feed crops like alfalfa are grown.

-Runoff from the irrigation district also feeds the Salton Sea, a lake in Southern California created in 1905 when the Colorado River overflowed.
-Once a destination, the lake has been drying up in recent decades, exposing residents to harmful dust and harming ecosystems.
+The Salton Sea formed in 1905, when the Colorado River overflowed, and was once considered a destination.
+But the lake has been drying up in recent decades, exposing residents to harmful dust and hurting ecosystems.

-“Voluntary water conservation actions outlined in this letter depends on a clear federal commitment to contribute meaningfully to stabilization efforts at the Salton Sea," the agencies wrote.
+In 2019, when the Lower Basin states negotiated a drought plan, the irrigation district refused to sign on because it didn’t come with money for the sea.

+California's letter said any conservation efforts would require a commitment by the federal government to help stabilize the sea.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.